microbialman/CGATMetaSequencing/README.md

 `python MetaSequencing/pipelines/pipeline_filter.py make full`

 This will run all jobs within the pipeline on the FASTQ files in the working directory.
-The pipelines expect files to have a specific naming system as detailed in the pipeline scripts.
+The pipelines expect files to have a specific suffix naming system as detailed in the pipeline scripts.

 Individual jobs within each pipeline can also be called, such as only rRNA filtering, using:

 `python MetaSequencing/pipelines/pipeline_filter.py make runSortMeRNA`

-A list of jobs within each pipeline can be seen by running `python pipeline_filter.py show full`.
+A list of jobs that each pipeline carries out can be seen by running `python pipeline_filter.py show full`.

 The pipelines automatically handle tracking of jobs.
-If a job crashes re-running the pipeline should only carry-out those jobs which are incomplete.
+If a job crashes, re-running the pipeline should only carry-out those jobs which are incomplete.

-More info on running CGAT pipelines can be found [here](https://cgat-core.readthedocs.io/en/latest/index.html).
+More info on general running of CGAT pipelines can be found [here](https://cgat-core.readthedocs.io/en/latest/index.html).

 ### Reports